 If cybersecurity is such a worrying issue, then why is every company not protecting themselves?
 According to results from a Forrester survey, 65% of CIO’s stated that their IT strategies are being held back by lack of skills.
 That is why a need for half a million developer roles is necessary, and 1.5 million cybersecurity job openings will be created by 2020.

+Cyber threats will continue to increase in relentlessness and complexity.
 Be accountable for keeping yourself, your employees and your company safe from cyber attacks.
-Get in touch with eloomi’s Content Curation Experts today.